 Common symptoms of ear infections include hearing loss, inflammation, redness, irritation, discharge, and odor.
 If the irritation causes skin breakage, scabs may be visible near the earflap.
 Hair loss around the ear can indicate infection, and may be caused by scratching the affected area.
 There are many behavioral symptoms of ear infections, and can be obvious indicators that your pet needs veterinarian attention; darting eye movement, pushing affected ear on the furniture or floor, walking in circles and shaking head as if trying to get water out of ears.

 Often as the first round of cat or dog ear infection medicine, a veterinarian recommends is a course of systemic or topical corticosteroids.
-Steroids used in addition to antibiotics, like Tresaderm, are a quick and effective way to reduce swelling and keep bacteria at bay.
+Steroids used in addition to antibiotics, like Tresaderm and Osurnia gel for dogs, are a quick and effective way to reduce swelling and keep bacteria at bay.
 If the infection does not subside, the veterinarian may be able to rule out root causes and move onto anti-fungal medications, and perhaps recommend ear flushing with vinegar and water.
 In cases of major obstruction or tumors, surgical removal may be the only viable option.

 This information is for informational purposes only and is not meant as a substitute for the professional advice of, or diagnosis or treatment by, your veterinarian with respect to your pet.
 It has, however, been verified by a licensed veterinarian for accuracy.